Sunday, April 16th, 2023, 0650-1845

 We passed lots of tents but only a few people, and basically no one once we got into the 4 mile section of narrows.
 We were once again awed by the enormous walls, patterned varnish, and clear water pools.
 There were about 3 pools that came up to our hips and one that was chest deep.
 I managed to lift my pack high on my shoulder so it didn’t get dunked.
 The largest section of pools was only 30 feet long and not all of it deep.
 It was the coolest narrows section, almost looking like a man-made waterpark.
 I just wanted to swim through rather than walking, if not for my pack.
 Thank goodness it was nearly 80 degrees, so the water felt great, so refreshing.
 As far as wildlife in the canyon, sighting were pretty sparse but we did see a few frogs.

 I’d say the hardest part of the day was the last 5 miles.
 The creek became impossible to follow because of all the vegetation, mainly the invasive tamarisk.
 So we followed cattle trails as best we could, which wove in and out of all the little side drainages coming from the Waterpocket Fold.
 It was tiring going up and down so many crevasses.
 We often lost the trails in the thick brush and did some heavy bushwhacking, the worst yet of the trip.
-But we knew this alternate was greatly preferred to hiking down the Escalante river, which involves even worse bushwhacking.
+But we knew this alternate was greatly preferred to hiking down the Escalante river, which involved even worse bushwhacking.

 We also struggled to find a campsite for a bit at the end.
 We tried the main floodplain, which had nice cottonwoods but was dusty and cow-muddled.
 The animal sighting of the day was 3 turkeys.
 We eventually found a nice grassy plain away from the stream, next to some oak trees.
 I was amazed to find a few mosquitoes.
 They buzzed around ineffectively for the most part.
 I laughed at them and told them they were pathetic.
 Still I was glad to zip them away, outside my tent